crp-mol/transaminases/README.md

 ## STEP 1: Generate the rotamer library
 ![rotamer library](imgs/rotamer_library.png)
 First, we need to generate rotamer libraries for the external aldimine intermediate form of the query compound (ligand).
 You need the PDB structure of the query amine (R- or S-amine).
+Example amines have been provided in `rotamers/input_amines/*.pdb`

 To do so, execute the following YASARA macro:
 ```bash
 $PATH_YASARA/yasara -txt generate_rotamers.mcr